dreamerchris/sn_node_joiner/README.md

 tested in debian 10/11 and manjaro

 1.
-a. debian: `sudo apt-get install -y git`
+a. debian: `sudo apt-get install -y git` or if you dont have sudo as root run first `apt install sudo`

 b. manjaro `sudo pacman -Syy && sudo pacman -S --noconfirm git`

 and now either one liner: